steglasaurous/queuebot/queuebot/README.md

 - [ ] Add ability to set limits on how many requests can be queued per user, per role, etc.

 - [x] Load up entries for Audio Trip OSTs

+- [ ] Apparently krishna appears twice
+- [x] Look into why database wasn't persisted between rebuilds (docker volume)
+- [x] Add exclamation in front of all messages so TTS doesn't read them by default.